This article was updated in March 2017

 The cards below are, for most people most of the time, beaten by one of the cards listed above:

 Lloyds Choice Rewards American Express & MasterCard (review) – £24 fee and 0.2 Avios per £1 compares badly to the Lloyds Avios Rewards card, given that this card has no upgrade voucher.
 Get the AA FuelSave cashback card instead.
 Representative APR 23.7% variable including fee based on a notional £1200 credit limit.

 Tesco Premium MasterCard (review) – £150 annual fee.
 You wouldn’t get this card for the earning rate – which is poor (given the annual fee) at 0.6 Avios per £1, and in reality even lower due to the way Tesco rounds down your transactions.
 Some people may find value in the travel insurance and the generous bonus for spending over £5,000 at Tesco per year – the card only really works if you would trigger this.
 Representative APR 56.5% variable, including the fee, assuming a £1200 credit limit.

 This section is trickier to call.
 Unless your Visa or MasterCard spending is huge, you will never earn enough miles purely from the card to redeem for a flight.
 You are only likely to be interested in these cards if you already collect miles in that programme.
 In this scenario, the question to ask is: is the card a better deal than a cashback card?

 Note that none of the paid cards listed here offer any sort of pro-rata fee refund if you cancel.

-Virgin Atlantic White American Express and Visa (review) – good earning rate at 0.5 miles per £1, given the £0 annual fee and 3,000 mile sign-up bonus.
+Virgin Atlantic White American Express and Visa (review) – good earning rate at 0.5 miles per £1, given the £0 annual fee and 9,000 mile special sign-up bonus which runs until 3rd April.
 However, Visa spend does NOT count towards the Premium Economy reward upgrade on an Economy redemption after spending £10,000 per year (two can be earned per year) or the fairly useless companion voucher (valid only on a paid flight in a flexible booking class in any cabin) when you spend £15,000 in a year.
 Representative APR 22.9% variable.